setpasslock/Reticulum-Locus/README.md

 [RustScan](https://github.com/RustScan/RustScan/)

-You need to extract the zip file and import the contents to the database or you can get the data [here](https://www.ip2location.com/database/ip2location).
+You need to extract the [zip](https://github.com/setpasslock/Reticulum-Locus/releases) (in assets) file and import the contents to the database or you can get the data [here](https://www.ip2location.com/database/ip2location).

 By the way, this is the sha256 hash of the zip file:
 "`